We are a VC firm that invests checks of up to USD 100K in early-stage startups in Brazil.

-What do you look for in an investment?
+What else do you look for in an investment?

-Talented entrepreneurs who are also really good people, an enormous market, and a scalable model.
-We are especially interested in entrepreneurs who have been entrepreneurs before, even if they “failed.”
+Talented entrepreneurs who are also really good people, an enormous market (in Brazil), and a scalable model.
+We are especially interested in founders who have been founders before, even if they “failed.”

 We invest in companies that we believe can be HUGE.
 We may pass on an excellent company if we do not think it can grow fast enough or attract many future rounds of capital.